there is power and fruitfulness in the most ‘simple’ spiritual practices.

 and then, receive.

-note: actually DOING this practice is much, much more effective than reading about it. the beautiful thing about engaging this ‘simple’ practice is that we are directly and swiftly reminded of how spirit can show up for us…and that we’re never alone or unsupported on our paths.
+like everything else, actually DOING this practice is much, much more effective than reading about it. the beautiful thing about engaging this ‘simple’ practice is that we are directly and swiftly reminded of how spirit can show up for us…and that we’re never alone or unsupported on our paths.